 Archive of Digital Art Documents and preserves digital, electronic, technological, ‘digital born’ art in cooperation with international media artists, researchers and institutions.
 ADA members can upload their work documentations, activities, publications, announce upcoming events and connect with other members.

-CRUMB Curatorial Resource for Upstart Media Bliss: curating, exhibiting, archiving or interpreting new media art (net.art, interactive installations, digital video etc.) Subscribe to the CRUMB web site list NEW-MEDIA-CURATING@JISCMAIL.AC.UK
+CRUMB The Curatorial Resource for Upstart Media Bliss curates, exhibits, archives or interprets new media art, net.art, interactive installations, digital video etc. Subscribe to the CRUMB web site list NEW-MEDIA-CURATING@JISCMAIL.AC.UK

 Curating Video Research project on the relationship between curating video and the politics of social and architectural space.

-Digicult is a cultural platform that examines the impact of digital technologies and sciences on the arts, design, culture and contemporary society.
+Digicult A cultural platform that examines the impact of digital technologies and sciences on the arts, design, culture and contemporary society.
 Subscribe or post to the newsletter.

-Exploding Cinema is a screening collective that emerged from the underground art squat scene in 1991.
+Exploding Cinema Screening collective that emerged from the underground art squat scene in 1991.
 Self- organised, Exploding Cinema runs open-access nights of short film, underground cinema, artists moving image and performance art.
 Submit your film or audio/visual performance here.

 Feral File is a space for the new media community to co-create the future of art making, exhibiting, and collecting.

-London Hackspace is a non-profit hackerspace in London: a community-run workshop where people come to share tools and knowledge.
+London Hackspace Non-profit hackerspace in London: a community-run workshop where people come to share tools and knowledge.

-LUX is an arts agency for the support and promotion of selected artists’ moving image practice.
+LUX An arts agency for the support and promotion of selected artists’ moving image practice.
 It subsumed and displaced the London Film-makers’ Co-op.
 The LUX Video archive is an exclusive collection of artists’ film and video that you can watch online.
 Critical Forum is a monthly discussion group for artists who work with the moving image to talk about ideas and practice in a mutually supportive environment, supported by LUX.
-Meetings are run and organised by group members.
-For artists who are no longer in full-time education and are willing to commit as a participant for a minimum of six months.
+Meetings are run and organised by group members for artists who are not in full-time education and are willing to commit as a participant for a minimum of six months.
 Subscribe to the newsletter for information on events and opportunities or submit a listing to firstname.lastname@example.org.

-Music Hackspace is a place for artists, innovators, entrepreneurs and hobbyists passionate about music and technology, organises weekly events.
+Music Hackspace A place for artists, innovators, entrepreneurs and hobbyists passionate about music and technology, organises weekly events.

-Nettime a mailing lists for networked cultures, politics, and tactics.
+Nettime Mailing list for networked cultures, politics, and tactics.

-Overtoon is a platform for production, distribution and research for sound art and for sound-based installation art or experimental media art.
+Overtoon A platform for production, distribution and research for sound art and for sound-based installation art or experimental media art.

 Radical Film Network A network for individuals and organisations involved in politically-engaged and innovative film culture.
 Browse the Directory to view affiliated organisations or subscribe to the mailing list.

-Rhizome is a non-profit organisation which supports contemporary art that creates richer and more critical digital cultures.
+Rhizome Non-profit organisation which supports contemporary art that creates critical digital cultures.
 Re-thinks artistic creation, distribution and reception in relation to changing conditions associated with network technologies: shifting attentions, uncertain objects, multiple authors, casual labors.

-RIXC center for new media culture is an art gallery and artist collective that initiates projects at the intersection of art, science and emerging technologies.
-RIXC’s activities include: running an art gallery, production of artworks and innovative art, science and technology projects, organising of the annual RIXC Art Science festival, exhibitions, publishing of Acoustic Space journal series.
+RIXC Center for New Media Culture An artist collective and gallery that initiates projects at the intersection of art, science and emerging technologies.
+RIXC’s activities include running an art gallery, production of artworks and innovative art, science and technology projects, organising of the annual RIXC Art Science festival, exhibitions, publishing of Acoustic Space journal series.
 RIXC is a founder of Liepaja University’s Art Research Lab & New Media Art education program and is currently developing a Renewable Network for Baltic-Nordic and Europan cooperation.

-UK Hackspace Foundation is a non-profit, community organisation dedicated to coordinating hackerspaces in the UK.
+UK Hackspace Foundation Non-profit, community organisation dedicated to coordinating hackerspaces in the UK.